-I’m David Finch, consultant, keynote speaker, and New York Times best-selling author on autism, neurodiversity, and relationships.
-I go by “Dave” but that’s not super important.
+I’m David Finch, a senior-level business development and content marketing professional, New York Times bestselling author and technical writer, principal and founder of a successful content marketing studio, and creative and technical consultant to Hollywood studios including Disney, Twentieth Century Fox, Sony Pictures Television, and Netflix.
+I have forged a rather unique career comprising semiconductor market development engineering, mass-market components distribution, firmware and software development, technical content marketing, neurodiversity consulting, and public speaking.
 My book, The Journal of Best Practices: A Memoir of Marriage, Asperger Syndrome, and One Man’s Quest to Be a Better Husband, was featured in O the Oprah Magazine, People, Elle, Marie Claire, Chicago Tribune, New York Times, and NPR’s All Things Considered.

-You might have seen my work as a writer and consultant on ABC, CBS, NBC, CNN, NPR, SiriusXM, The New York Times, Rolling Stone, This American Life, The Howard Stern Show, and the award-winning Netflix series, Atypical.
+You might have seen my work as a writer and consultant on ABC, CBS, NBC, CNN, NPR, SiriusXM, The New York Times, Rolling Stone, This American Life, The Howard Stern Show, Psychology Today, Slate, NBC.com, EETimes, EDN, Wireless Design, and the popular television series NOT DEAD YET (ABC / Hulu) and ATYPICAL (Netflix).

 Stuff to Read